19 martyrs of Algeria: Commemorations

 On 30 May 2016, the Mayor of Paris, Anne Hidalgo, unveiled a plaque to commemorate the seven Tibhirine monks at a ceremony naming a garden in the square Saint Ambrose in the 6th arrondissement in their honor as Square des Moines Tibhirine.

+When Pope Leo XIV was elected on 8 May 2025, the feast day of the martyrs, the Cardinal of Algiers Jean-Paul Vesco invited the pope to visit Algeria.
+Leo XIV accepted, and a trip was scheduled for 13—15 April 2026, the first visit to Algeria by a pope.

 Beatification

-The first step towards the beatification came on 5 July 2006 when it was decided that the diocesan process of investigation would take place not in Oran but in the capital Algiers.
-The official beginning of the cause came following this under Pope Benedict XVI on 31 March 2007 after the Congregation for the Causes of Saints titled them all as Servants of God and issued the "nihil obstat" to initiate the proceedings.
+The first step towards the beatification came on 5 July 2006, when it was decided that the diocesan process of investigation would take place not in Oran but in the capital Algiers.
+The beginning of the cause came under Pope Benedict XVI on 31 March 2007 after the Congregation for the Causes of Saints titled them all as Servants of God and issued the nihil obstat ("nothing against").
 The diocesan process was opened on 5 October 2007 under Henri Teissier and was closed on 9 July 2012 under Ghaleb Moussa Abdalla Bader.
-The C.C.S. validated this process on 15 February 2013 and received the Positio dossier for assessment in 2016.
+The Congregation for the Causes of Saints validated this process on 15 February 2013 and received the positio for assessment in 2016.

-On 1 September 2017 the Archbishop of Algiers Paul Jacques Marie Desfarges and the Bishop of Oran Jean-Paul Vesco met with Pope Francis in a private audience to discuss the cause since theologians had approved the cause at that stage.
-This meant the C.C.S. needed to approve it before it would be taken to Francis for papal approval.
+On 1 September 2017, the Archbishop of Algiers Paul Jacques Marie Desfarges and the Bishop of Oran, Jean-Paul Vesco, met with Pope Francis in a private audience to discuss the cause since theologians had approved the cause at that stage.
+This meant the Congregation needed to approve it before it would be taken to Francis for papal approval.
 The pope encouraged the bishops and encouraged the cause to proceed.
 Francis approved the cause on 26 January 2018.
 The Algerian government granted permission in April 2018 for the beatification to be celebrated on national soil after consultation with ecclesial authorities.
 The beatification was celebrated in Oran on 8 December 2018 with Cardinal Giovanni Angelo Becciu presiding on the pope's behalf.

-The postulator for this cause since 11 October 2013 was the Trappist priest Thomas Georgeon.
+The postulator for this cause is the Trappist priest Thomas Georgeon.